-- Attendance, class discussions, weekly reviews, paper readings - Participate in two presentations: topic presentation, project presentation - High quality final project report and demo - Team work, assignment and experiments evaluation
+- Attendance, class discussions, weekly meaningful posts (on Canvas discussion boards), paper readings as/if needed - Participate in two group presentations: topic presentation, project presentation - High quality final project report and demo - Team work, assignment and experiments evaluation

 The experiments are carried out in groups of students with combined reports.
 Each individual should understand and be able to perform the experiments on his/her own (there may be random pop quizzes to test this ability).
 Students will also be required to design parts of new experiments.
 The students will also be asked to write reviews for some papers that will be presented in class.